 The location of the Proposed Project is depicted in Figure B.1-1 (Project Location Map), and the four components of the Proposed Project are depicted in Figure B.1-2 (Project Overview Map).
 Detailed maps are provided in Figure B.1-3a-k (Detailed Project Components).
-Figures B.1-2 and B.1-3a-k have been revised to show the 12-kV optional alignment.
 All figures are provided at the end of Section B.1.